Best WiFi Routers in India (2026)

 TP-Link Deco X50 AX3000 Mesh System (2-Pack)

 The TP-Link Deco X50 2-pack is the definitive solution for large Indian homes.
 Two mesh units blanket 4500 sq ft with WiFi 6 — covering a full 3BHK, duplex, or villa without a single dead zone.
 The AI-driven mesh automatically routes your phone to the nearest unit as you walk between rooms — zero drops, zero lag.
 150-device support handles even the most connected smart homes.
-Each unit has 3 gigabit ports (fewer than a traditional router, but mesh systems are designed for wireless-first).
 The Deco app is the best router management app in India — parental controls, usage reports, and guest networks are a tap away.
-Works with Alexa and Google Home for voice control.
+At 4.4★ with 5,123 reviews, it has the highest review confidence in this entire roundup.

 Pros